 During the year, information relating to the content of each topic is posted on each class’ blog.
 Children love to complete a home learning task for each topic, which is used to take pupils’ learning forward and encourages them to think more deeply about the theme with their family.

 Further information on how you can support your child’s learning in RE this term can be found by going onto your own child’s class blog.

 As well as learning about our own faith, we also believe it is important for children to learn about other World Faiths.
 This takes place during focused learning weeks, where the theme is launched on the Monday, continues throughout the week in classes and is then concluded with a whole school assembly where each class presents their learning.

 Every year, the children learn about the faith of Judaism.
 Other faiths, such as Islam, Hinduism, Sikhism and Buddhism are explored on a four year cycle.

-The pupils are all named after a saint whose life is an inspiration to them.
+Each class is named after a saint whose life is an inspiration to them.

 A Statement on Religious Education in Catholic Schools – issued by the Catholic Bishops’ Conference of England and Wales can be found here.